rethinkdb/horizon/docs/protocol.md

 * `selection` provides an operation to select some subset of the table - optional
   * `selection.type` may be `find_one`, `find`, or `between`
   * `selection.args` is an array of arguments for the selection
+    * `find`
-    * `find_one` - the array has a single value in it, being the ID of the object to find
+      * the array contains a single value
+      * return all objects in the `collection` that have the given value for the `field_name`
+    * `find_all`
+      * the array contains one or more values
-    * `find` - the array has any number of values in it, each matching row will be found
+      * returns any objects in the `collection` that have any of the values in the array in `field_name`
+    * `between`
-    * `between` - the array has two values in it, the lower and upper bound for the selection
+      * the array has two values in it, the lower and upper bound for the selection
+      * returns any objects from the collection with values between the upper and lower bounds for the given `field_name`
 * `limit` limits the number of results to be selected - optional
 * `order` orders the results according to `field_name` - optional